Causal Transfer in Medical Image Analysis

 \subsection{Interpretability and Explainability}

-Causality and explainable artificial intelligence (XAI) go hand in hand; both are trying to enable us to understand how AI models make decisions.
+Causality and explainable artificial intelligence (XAI) go hand in hand; both aim to help us understand how AI models make decisions.
 On the other hand, causality concerns how one variable causes another, whereas XAI focuses on making the outputs of AI models transparent and interpretable.
 When we incorporate causality into XAI, we can generate explanations that precisely explain how specific inputs lead to certain outcomes.
 This would make the AI systems more transparent and trustworthy, as one can see the reasons for a model's prediction.
 Causality is not identical to XAI, although it plays a pivotal role in improving the understanding and explanation of AI decisions.

 As such, presenting these causal relations in a simplified manner is necessary without sacrificing model accuracy.
-Similarly, develop user-friendly tools and interfaces that present causal insights in a visual format to increase clinician engagement and support better decision-making.
-It may also require promoting training programs that will help clinicians interpret such insights confidently.
+Similarly, develop user-friendly tools and interfaces that present causal insights visually to increase clinician engagement and support better decision-making.
+It may also require promoting training programs to help clinicians confidently interpret such insights.
 More importantly, feedback loops, in which clinicians can comment on model outputs, enhance interpretability and adaptability in CTL models.
 Collaborative approaches might lead to more personalised and effective care solutions.